Download This Report and Take It With You!

 How Have Chinese Banks Changed the Way They Serve Customers in Branch?

 Appointment only visits: In response to the pandemic, banks have cancelled all in-person CRM events, including visiting corporate clients.
 Banks have also used data mining to identify and predict clients with periodical or significant needs for cash transactions (mostly corporate clients).
 A data-driven process allowed banks to become proactive in reaching out to customers to assist in financial transactions instead of waiting for them to make appointments.

 Stronger out-bound marketing: Banks now proactively call corporate and VIP clients and send timely messages or notifications of operational changes, taking a robust out-bound marketing approach to building relationships.
+They use branded caller id so clients know it’s them.
 Banks also launched “Automatic Extension of Fix-Term Deposit” service (which is receiving great response from clients), removing the hassle and stress of banking.

 Leveraging These Insights

 Our findings confirm there are many similarities between the initiatives implemented in China and North America, with both placing a strong emphasis on social distancing and removing any risk of infection through human contact with staff, other customers or in-branch technology.
 Since testing and social distancing are key to restarting the economy and minimizing the risk of a second pandemic wave, the ability to test and isolate individuals showing COVID-19 symptoms, as seen in China, needs to be embraced in North America.

 Initiatives by Google and Apple in the development of a North America early warning app will go a long way in getting us back to a new normal – but society will need to be willing to give up some of its freedom.
 This is much easier said than done, with protesters fighting the fundamental practice of safe distancing in many places.
 However, there are four strategies leveraging insights from China that North American banks can embrace to support an expedient return to a new normal, namely: